 The final design is a purchased neoprene vest with 48 motors on neoprene pads attached with Velcro.
 The vest has a 50-wire ribbon cable and a ground cable that connect to the electronics box.
 Solder was used to connect the ends of the wires to the ribbon cable at the back of the vest.
 Connections were insulated and fabric glue was used to attach double fold bias tape to cover the wires.
 All ground wires were connected together to a long ground wire.

 Both the ribbon cable and the ground cable were attached to an electronics box.
 This box (see Figure 3) contained a specialized circuit board (see Figure 4) with 48 transistors and two LED driver boards attached.
 Also in the box was a propeller board, a ribbon cable plug, a USB plug and two power plug adapters.

 Figure 4: Circuit Diagram

 Figure 5 shows the flow of information from the depth sensor to the vest.
 The C# Master Controller Program (MCP) collects data from the depth sensor (which is the 3D video camera) and converts it to low resolution 3D video.
 That picture is sent to a communicator program.
 The C# Communicator Program takes the information from the MCP and sends it to the propeller microprocessor through the USB cable.
 The Parallax Propeller program takes the low-resolution 3D video and sends it to the LED drivers in the circuit box.
-The LED drivers convert the depth video to vibrations of the...Read more »
+The LED drivers convert the depth video...Read more »